 In 2011, Ashley opened three new ventures, all housed in a corner building once occupied by a Piggly Wiggly.
 Beasley’s Chicken + Honey is an ode to fried chicken and classic Southern sides; Chuck’s offers burgers and frites with signature updates; and Fox Liquor Bar, housed in the building’s basement, features a menu of more than 50 craft cocktails, as well as beer, wine and bar snacks.

-Joule Coffee, which opened in the summer of 2013, is Ashley’s latest venture.
+Joule Coffee + Table, located just down the block from Beasley’s and Chuck’s, opened in the fall of 2013.
 The spacious café features an extensive coffee menu that highlights the beans of Durham-based Counter Culture in carefully prepared espresso drinks and pour-overs.
 Joule also offers a casual all-day food menu and a full-service bar.

 When she’s not in the kitchen, Ashley focuses her time on a number of local and regional charities.
-She is a board member of the Frankie Lemmon foundation and a co-chair of its annual fundraising event, Triangle Wine Experience.
-She also serves on the board of Raleigh’s Contemporary Art Museum and the Downtown Raleigh Alliance.
+She has served as a board member of the Frankie Lemmon foundation and a co-chair of its annual fundraising event, Triangle Wine Experience.
+She has also served on the board of Raleigh’s Contemporary Art Museum and the Downtown Raleigh Alliance.
 She is an active member of the Southern Foodways Alliance and founded the biannual event Stir the Pot, in which she hosts visiting chefs in Raleigh to raise funds for the SFA’s documentary initiatives.

 Ashley’s work has gained national attention from such publications as Bon Appétit, Gourmet, The New York Times, Southern Living and Garden & Gun.
 She has appeared on Food Network’s popular series Iron Chef America and MSNBC’s Your Business.